MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/network-topology-and-connectivity.md

     - [Logic Apps](/azure/logic-apps/secure-single-tenant-workflow-virtual-network-private-endpoint#prerequisites)

-    - You can delegate subnets to certain services to create instances of a service within the subnet.
+    - You can designate a given subnet t0 a given service to create instances of that service within the subnet.
+For example, you can designate a subnet to app service plans so that you can add additional apps over time.

     - Azure VPN Gateway can connect overlapping, on-premises sites with overlapping IP address spaces through its [network address translation (NAT) capability](/azure/vpn-gateway/nat-howto).